Fudge Caramel Brownies

 - boil the caramel till 170º C - 200º C (338° F - 392° F), if you don’t have the thermometer, just look at it carefully, in this range all the sugar melt and the mass will have the caramel color (light - more milky, dark - nutty flavor),

-use only the wooden one, it doesn’t melt,
+use only the wooden one, it won't melt like the plastic one,

-- pour the hot cream into the melted sugar slowly, continuing to whip constantly, the mass may foam and splash, be careful,
+- pour the hot cream into the melted sugar slowly, whisking constantly, the caramel may foam and splash, be careful,

 - reduce the fire to minimum and boil the mass for a couple of minutes, the temperature will reduce to 130º C (266° F),